jumonkey20/biomed-research/README.md

 ├── results/              # Organized analysis output files ├── scripts/              # Custom automation or analysis scripts └── README.md             # Project documentation

+If you want to replicate or run this virtual screening workflow using the PyRx graphical interface, follow these steps:

+1. Load Molecules
+Open PyRx and navigate to the AutoDock tab.

+Click Add Ligand to import your prepared ligand file (.pdbqt).

+Click Add Macromolecule to import your target protein receptor file (.pdbqt, e.g., 1TUP).

+2. Select Molecules for Docking
+Go to the Select Molecules panel.

+Check the boxes next to your target ligand and macromolecule in the Navigator tree.

+Click Forward to proceed to the Vina Wizard search space setup.

+3. Define the Search Space (Grid Box)
+Adjust the grid box dimensions and center coordinates in the 3D viewer to cover the active binding site of your protein.

+Click Forward to execute the AutoDock Vina docking calculation.

+4. Analyze & Export Results
+Once the progress bar completes, view the Binding Affinity (kcal/mol) table in the results panel.

+Export your binding affinity scores and download your docked conformations (.sdf or .pdb) into your data/processed/ directory.